daniel1820815/daniel1820815.github.io/_drafts/docker-part3.md

 Hope you are still with me after two parts of the Containers series and follow my journey towards the Cisco Certified DevNet Expert.
 Let's start with Docker Compose!

 ### Part 3: Docker compose

+using Docker compose to build the app and lb containers including the networks we defined

+Check Docker compose installation and add link to installation

+create docker-compose.yaml file

+define the services

+define the networks

+run and test everything